kawtar99/CodeBusterSpringBoot/README.md

 ***

 CodeBusterSpringBoot Project is an introduction project to Spring Boot.
 The aim of this project is to test the Spring Boot framework and explore some of its features.
-The project revolves around polites persons and the greeting expressions they use.
+The project revolves around polite persons and the greeting expressions they use.

 # Project Dependencies
 Here is a list of dependencies used for the project: